marioecg/water-shaydah/README.md

-# IknowhowIfeel
+# Water Shaydah
-Parcel quick setup to make one pagers 📦
+Shader exercise to study normal mapping and lighting.